 Cellular metallic materials could be used to reduce the concentration of undesired ions dissolved in water.
 In this application the contaminated water flows through a highly porous cellular metal with an open structure.
 The ions react with the matrix metal of the cellular structure in a redox reaction.
-An electroless reduction of Cr(VI) ions by cast aluminum foams has been investigated [20]
+An electroless reduction of Cr(VI) ions by cast aluminium foams (see Sec.
+2.3), e.g., was investigated in the literature [20]